 One way to find out if there are fraudulent accounts in your name is to check your credit reports regularly.
-Pull your credit reports (you’re entitled to a free credit report from each of the three major credit reporting agencies once a year), then check the accounts to see that all listed belong to you.
-If you see an account (or accounts) that do not belong to you, then it’s time to get to work on shoring up your credit and identity.
+Pull your credit reports (you’re entitled to a free credit report from each of the three major credit reporting agencies once a year), then check the accounts to see that everything listed belongs to you.
+If you see an account that doesn’t belong to you, it’s time to get to work on shoring up your credit and identity.

 Monitoring your credit scores can also be a good way to catch identity fraud.
-If you monitor your scores regularly and you notice a large, unexpected change, it’s time to pull your credit reports.
-You can monitor your credit scores for free through Credit.com, where you can also get an overview of what’s in your credit reports, to help you know where you stand.
+If you check your scores regularly and notice a large, unexpected change, it’s time to pull your credit reports.
+You can get two free credit scores on Credit.com, along with an overview of what’s in your credit reports so you can track exactly where you stand.

 Remember, this can be a time-consuming process, so don’t get discouraged if it takes a little time.
 What’s important is that you get it fixed.
 In some cases, it can be a good idea to hire a credit repair company like Lexington Law Firm.

 Hannah Maluth contributed to this article.
 This article has been updated.
 It was originally published December 27, 2016.